igormironchik/qt-widgets-on-real-example/chapter04/mistakes.md

 ## QMovie

-Got suggestion to use `QMoview` instead of Magick++, as the GIF editor would be without dependencies and for novice it would be simpler to start with this example.
+Got suggestion to use `QMovie` instead of Magick++, as the GIF editor would be without dependencies and for novice it would be simpler to start with this example.

 But in this case I would not be able to save editied GIFs, and this example will